 They are also injected intrathecally (into the spinal fluid) by an experienced anesthesiologist.
 Intrathecal injection enables the stem cells to bypass the blood-brain barrier and migrate to the injury site within the spinal canal.

-Below is an example of a spinal cord injury clinical schedule.
-The investigative protocol for spinal cord injury has been reviewed by the National Committee and has been conditionally approved.
+Below is an example of an investigational treatment schedule for spinal cord injury.
+Our investigative protocol for spinal cord injury has been reviewed by the National Committee and has been conditionally approved.
 We expect non-conditional approval in the coming weeks.

 - Length approximately 4 weeks